 Python Data Wrangling Boot Camp: Introduction to Data Wrangling, Cleaning and Manipulation with the Python Programming Language

-The most recent Python Data Wrangling Boot Camp was on July 24-25, 2023.
-Sign up below to hear about the next training!
+The next Python Data Wrangling Boot Camp is on June 6-7, 2024.
+Sign up below to hear about registration opening!

 The Python Data Wrangling Boot Camp is a two-day intensive course that combines concept-focused seminars with hands-on exercises pairing Python fundamentals with practical data wrangling and analysis.